ekiauhce/OrthoepyBot/README.md

 ## Statement of problem

-Students of last grades have troubles with practicing orthoepy section for Russian language USE because of no rule for stress placement.
+Students of last grades have troubles with practicing orthoepy section for Russian language RNE(EGE) because of no rule for stress placement.
 So orthoepy requires special approach: regular repetition.
 By experience, cramming 3 hundred boring words is not what you would like to do regularly.

 ## Solution